-NOTE: Registration is now OPEN for our current round.
+NOTE: Registration is now OPEN for our current round (May 1, 2016 deadline for art).
 If you are a Peace Corps or WorldTeach Volunteer, please visit this page to learn how you may participate in the program free of charge.

 Share original student artwork, via regular mail, with schools from around the world!
 Then, optionally, follow up your exchange by communicating with a global partner class via Email, VoiceThread, Skype or videoconference.
-This year, we are offering a new option to directly align the art exchange to your curriculum.
+This year, we are offering ‘art ambassador,’ STEAM and community themes – and an option to align the program to a specific area of your curriculum.
 REGISTER HERE.

 Participation Options and Fees

 Sponsored (free and reduced-fee) participation is available for schools in many countries.
 When you select your country on the registration form, it will automatically inform you if your school qualifies for sponsored participation.
 We welcome all Peace Corps and WorldTeach volunteers to apply for FREE sponsored participation (thanks to support from the Avery Arts Foundation and individual and school contributors).
 Please click here for more information if you are a PCV or WTV.
 The fees listed below otherwise apply.